pworth1971/layer-cake/README.md

 - Text-based summaries (.out).
 - Tabular summaries in CSV format.

-Timelapse Charts:
-- Timelapse Plots: Interactive HTML visualizations showing average runtimes for various embeddings and models.
+Heatmaps:
+- heatmap diagrams of classifier and language model performance
+-

 A sample run might look something like:

-python ../src/results_analysis.py ../log/lc_ml_test.test --charts --runtimes --summary --debug
+python ../src/results_analysis.py ../log/lc_ml_test.test --charts --summary --debug

 But shell scripts for ML and NN model analysis are provided in the bin directory for reference.